siragerkol/Consistency-pays-off-in-science/README.md

 - Ş. Erkol, S. Sikdar, F. Radicchi, and S. Fortunato, Consistency pays off in science.
 - [arXiv preprint](https://github.com/siragerkol/Consistency-pays-off-in-science)

+## Classification

+The notebook [`classification.ipynb`](https://github.com/siragerkol/Consistency-pays-off-in-science/blob/main/classification.ipynb) can be used to replicate the full portfolio classification results for chemistry.

 ## Citation Moment and E-index

 We propose two measures for identifying excellence in science: